zogvc/ml-reading-group/README.md

 Familiarity with Python programming is required.
 If not, you can refer to the following free [lecture video](https://www.youtube.com/watch?v=nLRL_NcnK-4) on Python basics or the Python tutorials in the Jupyter notebook files located in the `python` folder.

+Python tutorial notes in the `python` folder might go a little further than the lecture video.

-Experience in introductory calculus and linear algebra is sufficient, while mathematical maturity, such as the ability to read and understand proofs, may further enhance your learning.
+Also, experience in introductory calculus and linear algebra is sufficient, while mathematical maturity, such as the ability to read and understand proofs, may further enhance your learning.

 ## Contents